 - It helps in students exam preparation.

-Keep visiting Byju’s to get more such notes on all the important topics of science and maths.
-Along with the notes, students are also provided with various video lessons and sample papers to help them prepare for the CBSE exams more effectively.
+Keep visiting BYJU’S to get more such notes on all the important topics of Science and Maths.
+Along with the CBSE Notes, students are also provided with various video lessons and sample papers to help them prepare for the CBSE exams more effectively.

 Frequently asked Questions on CBSE Class 12 Maths Notes